Updated 05/03/20 9:00 pm

 Our Arbor ObGyn patients must be comfortable visiting our office and know that we follow strict sterilization safeguards and standards.
 The health of our patients, visitors, and staff is the utmost priority.
 By taking precautionary measures, it is our goal to maintain the patient’s safety while providing the highest level of care.
 Some examples are:

-- Our care spaces and waiting rooms are regularly sanitized for your protection.
+- Our care spaces, waiting rooms, restrooms, and door handles are regularly sanitized for your protection.

 - All staff members have their temperature screened each workday.

 - Hand hygiene is paramount for our staff and patients.
 Use any sink or hand sanitizer you see.

 - All patients (and visitors) will be screened in our triage area with a thermometer.
 Consider taking your temperature at home too, before you come to our office.